 The Company leases various office and research and development facilities under operating lease agreements that expire at various dates through October 2050.
 Under the terms of the agreements, the Company is responsible for certain insurance, property taxes and maintenance expenses.
-The Company recognizes rent expense on a straight-line basis over the term of the operating leases.
-Any difference between cash payments required and rent expense is recorded as deferred rent.
-Rent expense for 2021 and 2020 was \$5.7 million and \$4.7 million, respectively.
+In fiscal year 2022, The Company adopted ASC 842, recognizing operating lease right-of-use asset and liabilities on the consolidated balance sheet and continuing accreting rent expense on a straight-line basis over the term of the operating leases.
+Rent expense for 2022, 2021 and 2020 was \$5.9 million, \$5.7 million and \$4.7 million, respectively.